patrickrittenhouse/myfirstrepository/README.md

 # myfirstrepository
 Analytics Course Capstone Day One
-Patrick is the kindest Man I have met from England
+Patrick is the kindest man I have met from England.